Creating custom engines

 • Internal engines which directly interact with the underlying numpy.arrays representing positions, velocities and forces (see Fig. 13-left)

-• External engines which is used by PyRETIS to control the execution of external programs.
+• External engines which are used by PyRETIS to control the execution of external programs.
 In this case, the state of the particles is represented by a file containing the positions and velocities.
 As shown in the illustration below (Fig. 13-right) , this can be accessed using ParticlesExt.config which is a tuple containing a file name and an index.
 The interpretation is that the current state of the system can be found in the given file at the given frame/index.
 Further, the attribute ParticlesExt.vel_rev is used to determine if the velocities in the configuration should be reversed or not.
 In this case the engine will typically make use of ParticlesExt.set_pos() in order to update the state of the system.

 Comparison of internal and external engines.